farruggia/rlzap/README.md

 # RLZAP

 This project is an implementation of the compressed relative index strategy outlined in the paper "RLZAP: Relative Lempel-Ziv with Adaptive Pointers".
+The dataset used for the experiments is available [here](http://acube.di.unipi.it/rlzap-dataset/)

 ## Compiling